MichaelMyrick.org

 The semi-avoidance tactic worked fairly well, although occasionally she’d vent to me about what was going on without me asking.
 Knowing that God uses me to provide counseling for others means I walk a fine line between minding my own business and helping when I can.
 I fail at walking that line more often than I care to admit, but as I get older, I gain wisdom on when to speak up and when to just walk away.
 I felt I was walking that fine line just fine here.

 Yesterday, I went back there for a couple of biscuits, and she was working the drive-thru.
 It was a nice morning, so I had my window down and could hear her slinging her “Darlins” and “Sweeties” fairly liberally to those in line ahead before I got there.
 I ordered and pulled forward.
 It was then I had my mind blown.
-I heard her talking to the woman ahead of me as she was giving her her order.
+I heard her talking to the woman ahead of me as she was giving her her food.
 She took a minute or two extra to talk with her, and it was clear the woman in the car wasn’t having a good morning.
 While I couldn’t hear the woman in the car, I could hear the lady working the drive-thru.
 In fact, I heard her tell this woman, “A good friend of mine once told me” and finish it with a phrase I regularly gave her on my previous stops.
 I was floored.
 Totally unprepared to hear my own words being used by another, to help yet a third person with their day.
 I pulled up to the window, and she gave me a, “Hey Sweetie!”, I got my biscuits and went on my way, realizing my words had taken on a life of their own.
 Not only were my words used on someone I didn’t know, but they were used with complete ownership by the lady I’d originally given them to.

 The moral of this story is simple – When you’re able to help someone through their day, do so.
 Be as nice as you can as often as you can.
 You have no idea how far your words and actions might go.
 This forced me to take a bit of my own advice with one of my favorite phrases – Never underestimate your impact in other people’s lives.